RKelln/5-directions/public/writing/data_in_practice.md

 </div>

 Notes:
-Time series data can be easily found in the general dataset searches, but there a few worth mentioning anyways, particularly if you have an environmental focus:
+Time series data can be easily found in the general dataset searches, but there are a few worth mentioning anyways, particularly if you have an environmental focus:
 * TSDL was created by Rob Hyndman, Professor of Statistics at Monash University, and contains 650 datasets of a wide variety of types.
 * GapMinder has hundreds of indicators of global well-being, health, and the environment.
 * Our World in Data has a variety of biodiversity datasets.